 From this dialog, you can disable an app from starting up by "unchecking" it.
 The most important that I typically uncheck on a new installation are Backup Monitor and Desktop Sharing.
 It doesn't make sense to have such a huge backup schizophrenia on a non-production desktop computer, so I wonder why the Backup Monitor is enabled in the first place.
 About 99% of sysadmins either perform a manual backup periodically, or write an automation script use something like rsync which is specifically designed for the job.

 Desktop Sharing is an equally unnecessary tool to have been enabled by default on a linux desktop.
 This ain't the Windows world where people use Remote Desktop clients to connect to other PCs on the same network.
-Again, around 99% of linux folks use ssh to connect to remote machines.
-But that doesn’t mean that you have to keep ssh server enabled by default either.
+About 99% of linux folks use ssh to connect to remote machines instead.
 Desktop Sharing should be an opt-in feature in any case and a user who specifically needs it can enable it when needed.

-2. Remove unnecessary background services such as cups and avahi-daemon.
+Remove unnecessary background services such as cups and avahi-daemon

-sudo systemctl disable cupsd.service sudo systemctl disable cups-browsed
+sudo systemctl disable cupsd sudo systemctl disable cups-browsed

 sudo systemctl disable avahi-daemon